Image

 Single-incision Versus Retropubic Mid-Urethral Sling (Solyx) for SUI During Minimally Invasive Sacrocolpopexy

-Comparing two sling methods for urinary incontinence during minimally invasive surgery.
+Comparing two sling methods for urinary incontinence in a clinical trial.

 Recruiting